-The methods, estimates, and judgments that we use in applying our accounting policies have a significant impact on the results that we report in our consolidated financial statements.
+related contingent liabilities.
+The methods, estimates, and judgments that we use in applying our accounting policies have a significant impact on the results that we report in our unaudited condensed consolidated financial statements.
 Some of our accounting policies require us to make difficult and subjective judgments, often as a result of the need to make estimates regarding matters that are inherently uncertain.
+Our estimates are based on historical experience, current economic and industry conditions and on various other assumptions that we believe to be reasonable under the circumstances.
+Because of the uncertainty inherent in these matters, actual results may differ from these estimates and could differ based upon other assumptions or conditions.

-Our most critical accounting estimates include revenue recognition, the valuation of inventory, the valuation of stock compensation, the valuation of earnout liability and the valuation of warrant liability.
+Our most See Note 2, Significant Accounting Policies, to the audited consolidated financial statements included in our 2023 Form 10-K for more information about our significant accounting policies, including our critical accounting policies.
+The critical accounting estimates include revenue recognition, that reflect our most significant judgments and estimates used in the valuation preparation of inventory, the valuation of stock compensation, the valuation of earnout liability and the valuation of warrant liability.

-Our significant accounting policies are described in Note 2 to our condensed consolidated financial statements.
-We believe that the accounting policies described reflect our most critical accounting policies and estimates, which represent those that involve a significant degree of judgment and complexity.
-Accordingly, we believe these policies are critical in fully understanding and evaluating our reported financial condition and results of operations.
+Our significant accounting policies our consolidated financial statements are described in Note 2Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in our 2023 Form 10-K. During the three months ended March 31, 2024, there were no material changes to our condensed consolidated financial statements.
+We believe that the accounting policies described reflect our most critical accounting policies and estimates which represent from those that involve a significant degree of judgment and complexity.
+Accordingly, we believe these policies are critical discussed in fully understanding and evaluating our reported financial condition and results of operations.
+2023 Form 10-K.

-Revenue Recognition
+Revenue Recognition 27